Falsely Claiming UI Benefits: Is It Unemployment Insurance Fraud?

 Unemployment Insurance Fraud in Ann Arbor, Michigan

 The defendants were charged with the use of counterfeit access devices, theft of government money, identity theft, and conspiracy to commit those offenses.
-The evidence presented at trial determined that between October 2009 until April 2012, the accused were systematically involved in a conspiracy to obtain the personal information of unsuspecting victims, and then used that information to submit fraudulent online claims for unemployment compensation benefits.
+The evidence presented at trial determined that between October 2009 until April 2012, the accused were systematically involved in a conspiracy to obtain the personal information of unsuspecting victims, and then using that information to submit fraudulent online claims for unemployment compensation benefits.

 The guilty verdicts of the three individuals were the cumulation of an expansive investigation into a conspiracy that victimized individuals by stealing their identities and defrauded the Michigan Unemployment Insurance Agency of more than $400,000.
 All three guilty individuals were sentenced to serve 10 years of federal prison time in September 2017.